zxp93/pcdt/readme.txt

-This code only used for JPDC paper reviewing.
+The source code for pcdt.